Jacqueline Keenan began her career at Herefordshire College of Technology then moved to Gloscat in Cheltenham.

 Chocolate starts off life as a fruit which looks a bit like a rugby ball.
 It’s grown on the bark of the Theobroma cacao tree growing 20 degrees North and South of the equator.
 It takes 10 years for the fruit to be fully grown but will start growing the fruit after about 3 to 4 years. ( as its a fruit I like to think of it as one of my 5 a day, and I do like to be healthy).
 It has been around since 400 bc.

 The Maya society first used the beans to make a drink, it was often a thick, gritty porridge-like bitter cold drink, not at all like the sweet chocolaty smooth hot chocolate we are used to now.
-The beans were also used as money, for instance 30 cacao beans would by you a small rabbit, 1 cacao bean 5 chillies or 10 tomatoes, 300 cacao beans would get you a large turkey.
-The chocolate world owes a lot to the Maya people as they were responsible for the word cacao and turning drinking chocolate in to an art form.
+The beans were also used as money, for instance, 30 cacao beans would buy you a small rabbit, 1 cacao bean 5 chillies or 10 tomatoes, 300 cacao beans would get you a large turkey.
+The chocolate world owes a lot to the Maya people as they were responsible for the word cacao and turning drinking chocolate into an art form.